-The value of the entitlement to property for each of the children is \$300,000, (being one half of the aggregated values of the commercial property and cash).
-With respect to the transfer of the commercial property, duty will be charged at the general rate on \$50,000, plus nominal duty of \$20.
+The value of the entitlement to property for each of the children is \$300,000, being one half of the aggregated values of the commercial property and the cash.
+For the transfer of the commercial property, duty will be charged at the general rate on \$50,000, plus nominal duty of \$20.